bengrunfeld/study-notes/redux.md

 ### Initial State

-You can create an initial State with a json file (initialState.json).
+You can create an initial State with a json file (e.g. `initialState.json`).
 It's designed to be a snapshot of our State at any given time.

     {
         'users': [